|Melissa Alphin||Jason Christie||Kate Garcia||Jason Idilbi||Paula Kohut|

-Ken leads the Labor and Employment practice.
-His practice experience encompasses various areas of employment-related litigation.
+Ken's practice experience encompasses various areas of employment-related litigation.
 He advises clients and litigates cases involving all forms of employment discrimination, wrongful discharge, and breach of employment contracts from small start-up companies to Fortune 500 corporations.
 Ken is a frequent lecturer on employment discrimination, workplace retaliation, workers' compensation, and wage and hour law issues.
 He has been rated by his peers as being "preeminent" in his fields of law and serves in leadership roles with various legal and civic organizations.
 Ken is a former president of the Craven County Bar Association, a former two-term president of the Board of Directors for the United Way of Coastal Carolina, and Chairman of the Deacons of First Baptist Church of New Bern.

 Jamie works regularly with individuals, corporations, and governmental entities on a variety of complex legal matters.
 His experience in substantive areas of the law includes government contracts (with an emphasis on local, state, and federal construction contracts and the procurement of goods and services), government relations and lobbying (including campaign finance and ethics issues), and economic development law (especially public-private partnerships and incentives).
 Jamie has extensive experience with board governance issues, open meeting and public records laws, and military economic development initiatives.